Joseph Webster

 All Content

-Joseph Webster is a senior fellow at the Atlantic Council’s Global Energy Center, a nonresident senior fellow at the Atlantic Council’s Indo-Pacific Security Initiative, and editor of the independent China-Russia Report.
-Webster’s broad portfolio focuses on energy and national security, with an emphasis on strengthening constitutional democracy against rival systems.
+Joseph Webster is a senior fellow at the Atlantic Council’s Global Energy Center and a nonresident senior fellow with the Council’s Indo-Pacific Security Initiative, as well as editor of the independent China-Russia Report.
+Webster’s research focuses on the national security-energy nexus, especially the US–PRC strategic competition.